 And it's about shadow banning.

-For those of you who are not on Twitter, I'll explain as the program goes on today, and it basically comes down to blocking opposing viewpoints and also looking into people's personal direct message accounts.
+And it basically comes down to blocking opposing viewpoints and also looking into people's personal direct message accounts.

-I mean, total complete violations.
+I mean, total, complete violations.

-There are a number of lawsuits now, Charles Johnson, one of them, that are out there against Twitter, and it's only the beginning.
+Charles Johnson, one of them, that are out there against Twitter.

-There's a prediction I'm putting down uh now.
+There's a prediction I'm putting down now.

-You can put that on your marker, but uh our big story remains what we have now been b telling you since yesterday, and that is Sarah Carter's breakthrough article and our own sourcing, which now confirms that this phony fake news uh Clinton bought and paid for Russian propaganda dossier with all that unconfirmed salacious material was in fact used in some capacity to obtain Pfizer warrants to
+And that is Sarah Carter's breakthrough article and our own sourcing, which now confirms that this phony fake news, Clinton bought and paid for Russian propaganda dossier with all that unconfirmed, salacious material was in fact used in some capacity to obtain Pfizer warrants to surveil members of the Trump campaign and the Trump transition.

 Which, by the way, you understand how deep, how big a problem this is.